PhoenixBasics/phoenixbasics.github.io/step3addcategory.md

 ```
-mix phx.gen.schema Schedule.Category categories slug:string:unique name:string icon_url:string
+mix phx.gen.schema Schedule.Category categories slug:string name:string icon_url:string

 ```

 DON'T run the migration yet.

 Running this command will create two files, a migration file (`priv/repo/migrations/20180803152910_create_categories.exs`) and a model file (`lib/fawkes/schedule/category.ex`).
-The migration file uses the timestamp to know which file to migrate first. https://hexdocs.pm/ecto/Ecto.Schema.html
+The migration file uses a timestamp as the first part of it's filename to know which file to migrate first.

 Our project uses Ecto to talk to the database.
-[Ecto](https://hexdocs.pm/ecto/Ecto.html) is a library that handles form of data validation and persistence.
+[Ecto](https://hexdocs.pm/ecto/Ecto.html) is a library that handles data validation and persistence.
 It consist of 4 parts:
-- Ecto.Repo - repositories are wrappers around the data store.
+- Ecto.Repo - Repositories are wrappers around our data store (PostgreSQL in this case).
 Via the repository, we can create, update, destroy and query existing entries.
 A repository needs an adapter and credentials to communicate to the database
-- Ecto.Schema - schemas are used to map any data source into an Elixir struct
+- Ecto.Schema - Schemas are used to map tables into Elixir structs.
+They define all the fields and relationships - you can think of them as sort of the "Model" in an MVC pattern.
-- Ecto.Changeset - changesets provide a way for developers to filter and cast external parameters, as well as a mechanism to track and validate changes before they are applied to your data
+- Ecto.Changeset - Changesets provide a way to filter and cast external parameters, as well as a mechanism to track and validate changes before they are applied to your data
-- Ecto.Query - written in Elixir syntax, queries are used to retrieve information from a given repository.
+- Ecto.Query - Written in Elixir syntax, queries are used to retrieve information from a given repository.
 Queries in Ecto are secure, avoiding common problems like SQL Injection, while still being composable, allowing developers to build queries piece by piece instead of all at once

 You will learn more about as we continue to build this application.

-Let's add an index for the category name.
+Let's add a unique index for the category name to our migration.
+Inside the `change` block but after the `create` block add the following:

 ```
-create index("categories", :name, unique: true)
+create unique_index(:categories, [:slug])
 ```

 By default, Ecto will make every field required.
 But we don't want the icon_url to be required because not all of them have an image associated with it.
 Let's open up `lib/fawkes/schedule/category.ex` and remove `icon_url` from the changeset validate_required function (line 18).
 So it would only require name and slug.